Khalistan movement: Air India Flight 182

-Air India Flight 182 was an Air India flight operating on the Montréal-London-Delhi-Bombay route.
+Air India Flight 182 was an Air India flight operating on the Montreal-London-Delhi-Bombay route.
 On 23 June 1985, a Boeing 747 operating on the route was blown up by a bomb mid-air off the coast of Ireland.
-A total of 329 people aboard were killed, 268 Canadian citizens, 27 British citizens and 24 Indian citizens, including the flight crew.
-On the same day, an explosion due to a luggage bomb was linked to the terrorist operation and occurred at the Narita Airport in Tokyo, Japan, intended for Air India Flight 301, killing two baggage handlers.
-The entire event was inter-continental in scope, killing 331 people in total and affected five countries on different continents: Canada, the United Kingdom, India, Japan, and Ireland.
+A total of 329 people aboard were killed, including 268 Canadian citizens, 27 British citizens, and 24 Indian citizens, including the flight crew.
+On the same day, an explosion arising from a luggage bomb linked to the terrorist operation occurred at the Narita International Airport in Tokyo, Japan, intended for Air India Flight 301, killing two baggage handlers.
+The entire event was intercontinental in scope, killing 331 people in total and affecting five countries on different continents: Canada, the United Kingdom, India, Japan, and Ireland.

 The main suspects in the bombing were members of a Sikh separatist group called the Babbar Khalsa, and other related groups who were at the time agitating for a separate Sikh state of Khalistan in Punjab, India.
 In September 2007, the Canadian Commission of Inquiry investigated reports, initially disclosed in the Indian investigative news magazine Tehelka, that a hitherto unnamed person, Lakhbir Singh Rode, had masterminded the explosions.
-However, in conclusion two separate Canadian inquiries officially determined that the mastermind behind the terrorist operation was in fact the Canadian, Talwinder Singh Parmar.
+However, in conclusion, two separate Canadian inquiries officially determined that the mastermind behind the terrorist operation was in fact a Canadian named Talwinder Singh Parmar.

 Several men were arrested and tried for the Air India bombing.
-Inderjit Singh Reyat, a Canadian national and member of the International Sikh Youth Federation who pleaded guilty in 2003 to manslaughter, was the only person convicted in the case.
-He was sentenced to fifteen years in prison for assembling the bombs that exploded on board Air India Flight 182 and at Narita Airport.
+Inderjit Singh Reyat, a Canadian national and member of the International Sikh Youth Federation, who pleaded guilty in 2003 to manslaughter, was the only person convicted in the case.
+He was sentenced to fifteen years in prison for assembling the bombs that exploded on board Air India Flight 182 and at Narita International Airport.